-Hi folks, it is that time those holiday food safety reminders you all love to hear.
+It is that time those holiday food safety reminders you all love so much.
 As a bonus this year, I will toss in some helpful resources for those holiday cooking questions.
+Do you know the Butterball hotline number?
+I do.

 When I grew up, many decades ago, nobody checked the temperature of foods or worried about food safety.
 We were so wrong.
 In my 40 years as a physician, I have seen many cases of foodborne illnesses.
 Mostly mild and self-limiting but some much more serious especially in children and the elderly.
 So let’s get this right.

 First, a reminder about cleaning poultry.
-Assume that bird is contaminated with bad bacteria.
+Always assume that the bird is contaminated with bad bacteria.
 Pat dry and don’t spray with water that will spread in the area.
 Please check Chicken… To Rinse or Not To Rinse? for more information.

 If your bird is frozen, it needs to defrost before the holiday.
 DO NOT defrost by setting out at room temperature.
 That is not safe.
 To safely thaw the bird leave in the bag and place in the refrigerator, plan on about 5 hours per pound so plan ahead.
 That 20-pound bird will take 4 days plus.
 So plan for it and give yourself a little cushion.